Hamidalavi/Javascript-tips/grammer.md

 As you see above, space of array is being wasted.

-Again, be careful that when you want to define a specific array's key with `string number` type, dont's use number as `string`.
-It's working, but not recommend.
+Again, be careful that when you want to define a specific array's key with `string number` type, dont's use `number` as `string`. `srting` convert to `number` automatically, It's working, but not recommend.
 For example:

 ```js
 var arr = [];